shashankpadala43267/medterm-master/README.md

 - Test mode or study mode
 - A timer setting

 During a quiz, the platform tracks score, progress, remaining questions, and time.

-After finishing, users can review missed questions, study explanations, retry incorrect questions, or begin a new quiz.
+After finishing, users can:

+- Review missed questions
+- Read explanations
+- Retry incorrect questions
+- Print or save results
+- Begin a new quiz

 ## Account and Progress System